 About Digital Collections

-Digital Collections is the National Library of Medicine's free online archive of biomedical resources.
-All the content in Digital Collections is in the public domain and freely available worldwide.
-Digital Collections provides preservation of and unique access to NLM's rich, historical resources.
+Digital Collections is the National Library of Medicine's free online repository of biomedical resources including books, still images, videos, and maps.
+All of the content in Digital Collections is freely available worldwide and, unless otherwise indicated, in the public domain.
+Digital Collections provides unique access to NLM's rich historical resources, as well as select modern resources.

 About the Collections

-The majority of the texts within Digital Collections were digitized at NLM using a Kirtas KABIS III scanning system, which produces several files per page and per book.
+The majority of the texts within Digital Collections were digitized at NLM using docWorks (dW) image processing software, which produces several files per page and per book.
 After cropping, deskewing and reviewing the source images, additional image derivatives and metadata are then created using NLM-defined scripts.
 A smaller number of texts were digitized from original or microfilm by a vendor offsite.

 The texts comprising the Medicine in the Americas collection were digitized for a multi-institutional digital library project, the Medical Heritage Library, which uses Internet Archive to host its collection.
 Therefore NLM routinely deposits copies of its digitized books to Internet Archive.
 More information on the Medical Heritage Library can be found here.

-Digitization specifications for the materials in Digital Collections can be found here.
+The specifications for NLM Digital Repository objects can be found here.

 Repository Technical Overview

 The Digital Collections repository is primarily composed of open source technologies: The Fedora Commons Repository Software provides an underlying XML-based framework for structuring, managing and disseminating digital content.
-Fedora also includes the Solr/Lucene indexing application, which drives the full-text and faceted metadata search within Digital Collections.
+Apache Solr and Lucene are used to index our content, and drive the full-text and faceted metadata search within Digital Collections.